-- Awesome Moments: As silly as most of the film is, Jerilee using her award win to deliver a brutal and profane "The Reason You Suck" Speech to the entire entertainment industry is hard not to cheer for, and in the wake of Me Too comes off as far ahead of its time.
+- Awesome Moments: As silly as most of the film is, when Jerilee uses her award win to deliver a brutal and profane "The Reason You Suck" Speech to the entire entertainment industry, it is hard not to cheer for her.
+In the wake of the Me Too movement, the scene comes off as far ahead of its time.

 - Hollywood Homely: Jerilee for the first half hour or so.
 Her frumpy dresses and pigtails do little to mask the fact that she's quite pretty.

 - Narm: The entire film."If I write for anyone, Vinnie, I write for MMEEEEEE!!!"

 - Retroactive Recognition: Ray Liotta makes his film debut as Joe Heron.

 - So Bad, It's Good: It's been called the Showgirls of The '80s for a reason.